-Section 3: It is the intention of the City Commission and it is hereby ordained that the provisions of this Ordinance shall become and be made part of the Code of Ordinances of the City of Tamarac, Florida, and that the Sections of this Ordinance may be renumbered or relettered, and the word "Ordinance" may be changed to "Section," "Article" or such other word or phrase in order to accomplish such intention.
+Section 3.
+It is the intention of the City Commission and it is hereby ordained that the provisions of this Ordinance shall become and be made part of the Code of Ordinances of the City of Tamarac, Florida, and the word "Ordinance" may changed to "Section", "Article" or such other word or phrase in order to accomplish such intention.

-Section 4: All Ordinances or parts of Ordinances in conflict herewith are hereby repealed to the extent of such conflict.
+Section 4.
+All Ordinances or parts of Ordinances, and all Resolutions or parts of Resolutions in conflict herewith are hereby repealed to the extent of such conflict.

-Section 5: If any provision of this Ordinance or the application thereof to any person or circumstances is held invalid, such invalidity shall not affect other provisions or applications of this Ordinance that can be given affect without the invalid provision or application, and to this end the provisions of this Ordinance are declared to be severable.
+Section 5.
+If any provision of this Ordinance or the application thereof to any person or circumstances is held invalid, such invalidity shall not affect other provisions or applications of this Ordinance that can be given affect without the invalid provision or application, and to this end the provisions of this Ordinance are declared to be severable.